 It won’t give as smooth a shave as other razors.
 The construction and finish make it evidently a budget safety razor.
 Don’t expect it to last as long as more expensive safety razors.

 Despite its super mild aggressiveness, it actually delivers a pretty decent shave.
 If you want a smoother, closer shave, you’ll have to make several extra passes here and there.
 But given that this razor was designed for a mild shave, it can still give a closer shave with fewer passes than a multi-blade razor because of its weight and long handle.
 Do remember that a razor’s shaving efficiency also depends on the quality of blades you’re using.
-It’s a great option for those who want a mild shave or for new converts to old school shaving.
+It’s the best safety razor for those who want a mild shave or for new converts to old school shaving.

 The butterfly head mechanism opens and closes smoothly with just a few turns.
 The vertical and horizontal grooves provide an excellent grip.
 Slip-proof grooves paired with a handle that’s over 4-inches long produce control and flexibility that’s comparable to most upscale brands.
 You should have no difficulty guiding the razor along tricky areas such as the chin, jaw, and neck.
 The 2.5-ounce weight is perfectly distributed across its 4.3-inch body.
 A carrying case with mirror and brush comes with your purchase.